fortunecookies/overview/README.md

 ### FortuneCookies Foundation
 We donate 10% of every sale to the FortuneCookies Foundation, a non-profit committed to spreading good fortune by investing in social impact bounties that matter to our community.
 Submit an idea at [FortuneCookies Foundation](http://fortunecookies.foundation).
 What change will you bounty?

+### Community Culture
+We want to promote a fun, open cult-ure.
+We value creativity, positivity, change, boldness, fun, and play.